necolas/react-native-web/.github/CONTRIBUTING.md

 starting on the work.
 We don't want you to waste your efforts on a pull request that we won't want to accept.

-## Submitting Changes
+## Pull requests

-* Open a new issue in the [Issue tracker](https://github.com/necolas/react-native-web/issues).
-* Fork the repo.
-* Create a new feature branch based off the `master` branch.
-* Make sure all tests pass and there are no linting errors.
+**Before submitting a pull request,** please make sure the following is done:

+1. Fork the repository and create your branch from `master`.
+2. If you've added code that should be tested, add tests!
+3. If you've changed APIs, update the documentation.
+4. Ensure the tests pass (`yarn test`).
+5. Lint and format your code (`yarn fmt && yarn lint`).

-* Submit a pull request, referencing any issues it addresses.
+You can now submit a pull request, referencing any issues it addresses.

 Please try to keep your pull request focused in scope and avoid including unrelated commits.